Melissa Hauschildt: Triathlon career

 Hauschildt began 2014 as another highly successful year with a series of wins around the world.
 Highlights included a second consecutive win at the Abu Dhabi International Tri, followed by another Australian Title – this time at Ironman Australia on her first attempt at the full Ironman distance.
 Melissa also had a string of half-iron distance wins at Challenge Philippines, Ironman Racine 70.3 and Ironman Timberman 70.3.
 In 2014 Hauschildt was honored to be ranked by Triathlete Magazine at #13 on their list of the "25 greatest triathletes of all time".
 The year had shaped up perfectly in the lead-up to her Ironman 70.3 World Championship defense and her Ironman World Championship debut.
 Unfortunately the remainder of the 2014 season was derailed by a severe injury to the chest from the hands of a freak massaging slip-up just days before the 70.3 World Championships.
-The misdirected force to the chest wall from the massage dislocated Melissa's rib from its attachment at the sternum, causing the surrounding connective tissue and intercostal muscle fibers to tear away.
+The misdirected force to the chest wall from the massage dislocated Melissa's rib from its attachment at the sternum, causing the surrounding connective tissue and intercostal muscle fibres to tear away.
 The result left an unstable, subluxing rib that continued to painfully click in and out of place with the movement of each heart beat.
 After 8 weeks recovering, Hauschildt made an appearance in few end-of-year races to salvage an otherwise disappointing 2nd half of 2014.

 In 2015, she began with a win in torrential weather conditions at Challenge Melbourne.
 In March 2015, Hauschildt produced a win at the Asia Pacific Ironman Championships at Ironman Melbourne.
 The next year proved to be yet another incredibly consistent year of racing for her as she went almost undefeated for the entire calendar year.
 She collected wins at Ironman Frankfurt (European Ironman Championships), Ironman 70.3 Wiesbaden (European 70.3 Championships), Ironman 70.3 Geelong (Australian 70.3 Championships) (in a new course record), Ironman Western Australia (in a new course record of 8hrs 54mins) and the Huskisson Triathlon.
 She also claimed the silver medal at the Ironman 70.3 World Championships in Mooloolaba, Australia before finishing the year with another win at the Ironman Western Australia.